 Many of us may think that it is not funny at all, still, there is a game element constraining players’ time.
 For example, the task in the games are often needed to be complete in a limited time, otherwise, players lose.
 The same approach can be applied to the gamified product.
 Users may be offered to do something which is available only today.
 The constraints make people react faster and somehow motivate them to take an action right here and now.

-These are some common examples of game elements in design but there is room for the innovative game mechanics that can be applied in UX design.
+These are some common examples of game elements in design but there is room for innovative game mechanics that can be applied in UX design.
 The major point to consider is that the product shouldn’t become too playful if it’s not expected according to the general stylistic strategy and brand image.

 The role of gamification in UX design

 Today the method of gamification is widely used in design since it is thought to help to solve many problems in UX.
 The appropriate use of gamification and well-chosen game mechanics can become a valuable tool for UX designers on the way to increasing user engagement of the product as well as conversion rates.
 So how does it work?
-First of all, the gamification brings the element of fun to the websites and applications.
+First of all, gamification brings the element of fun to the websites and applications.
 People enjoy the interactive process full of fun, challenges, and competitive spirit similar to video games, so they are encouraged to go back.
-Furthermore, the game mechanics are the powerful motivators for the users.
-The game elements set the tasks and the awards are promised to those who accomplish them.
-The curiosity and excitement drive people to continue performing various tasks and spend more time on the app or the website.
+Furthermore, the game mechanics are powerful motivators for the users.
+The game elements set the tasks, and the awards are promised to those who accomplish them.
+Curiosity and excitement drive people to continue performing various tasks and spend more time on the app or the website.

 In addition, today gamification already goes as one of the major design approaches.
 Plenty of designers have caught the hype and actively apply this method in various projects.
 That’s why many users might already have an experience of interacting with the gamified products which means they expect the same from yours.